What Is Direct Mail Marketing & How It Works

 A direct mail campaign is any printed marketing or advertising material sent to physical mailing addresses.
-It’s a highly effective, cost-effective way to reach a list or locale-based audience, and it’s easy to track your return on investment.
+It’s a highly effective, cost-efficient way to reach a list or locale-based audience, and it’s easy to track your return on investment (ROI).
 In this article, we explore how to run a direct mail marketing campaign and the different types of campaigns you can try.

 Direct Mail Marketing Overview & Examples

-Direct mail marketing, aka “snail mail,” are physical mailers (often sent via the postal service) used to promote your small business.
-You’ve likely received dozens of direct mail marketing campaigns in the form of postcards, flyers, brochures, or more.
-Direct mail advertising campaigns offer a more personal medium to connect with audiences, and they’re effective for increasing brand awareness and boosting engagement and conversions.
+You’ve likely received hundreds of direct mail marketing campaigns in the form of postcards, flyers, brochures, or more.
+Direct mail advertising campaigns offer a more direct and tangible medium to connect with audiences, and they’re effective for increasing brand awareness and boosting engagement and conversions.
+Combining direct mail marketing with email or other digital marketing in a coordinated campaign can magnify the effectiveness of both media.

 Key takeaway: Direct mail involves sending printed marketing materials to physical residential or business addresses.
 They can be used in nearly every stage of the marketing funnel, from boosting brand presence to generating leads or sales.
 They’re also notably effective—74% of marketers found direct mail marketing to be even more effective than email.